vinceskahan/weewx-getting-started/README.md

 Systemd can be complicated for many users and its interface can be painful.
 For details on how to use systemd's 'systemctl' command, consult your operating system's manual pages, do a Google search, or see the WeeWX documentation [HERE](https://www.weewx.com/docs/5.2/usersguide/monitoring/).

 > [!TIP]
-> Alternately, many users choose to customize their operating system to add the legacy 'rsyslogd' type of logging which writes simple flat files, which requires also installing and configuring the legacy 'logrotate' tool to periodically rotate the logs.
+> Alternately, many users choose to customize their operating system to add the legacy 'rsyslogd' type of logging which writes simple flat files.
+This also requires installing and configuring the legacy 'logrotate' tool to periodically rotate the logs.
 >
 > Template files for both rsyslogd and logrotate are provided with WeeWX and it's only a few one-time steps to configure logging to work in a legacy rsyslogd type of mode.
 For details - see [HERE](logging-with-rsyslogd.md).

 ### How To Change Your Initial Settings

 WeeWX provides the `weectl` utility for configuring much of the system settings, as well as other operations.
-For details see the documentation [HERE](https://www.weewx.com/docs/5.2/utilities/weectl-about/).
+For details - see the documentation [HERE](https://www.weewx.com/docs/5.2/utilities/weectl-about/).

 In other cases, you might need to manually edit weewx.conf or a skin.conf file, or even a html .tmpl template file within a skin.
 If you edit weewx.conf, you will need to restart weewx to make the changes take effect.
 Changes to skin.conf or a skin's .tmpl HTML templates take effect when weewx runs its periodic reports when the next archive_interval rolls around.